ChrisClark303/leeds-beer-quest/README.md

 ## Introduction

 This is a dotnet 7 application hosting an aspnetcore webapi, with an angular front-end.
 In addition, there is a MongoDB data provider for storage.
 The API and front-end are stored in Azure, and can be found [here](https://leedsbeerquestapi.azurewebsites.net/swagger/index.html) and [here](https://purple-stone-0a63fe503.2.azurestaticapps.net/) respectively.
-There is a basic deployment pipeline setup in [github actions](https://github.com/ChrisClark303/leeds-beer-quest/actions), so that, when changed are PR'd into Main, an automatic deployment is triggered and the latest version is pushed out.
+There is a basic deployment pipeline setup in [github actions](https://github.com/ChrisClark303/leeds-beer-quest/actions), so that, when changes are PR'd into Main, an automatic deployment is triggered and the latest version is pushed out.
 This is very basic as it stands - I let the setup process generate the yml for me and I've not made any further changes (apart from to disable the API management aspect, as I couldn't quite get it to work).

 ## Project structure

-The entire app is broken into two; an angular front-end (Angular is the front-end technology I'm most familiar with) and a dotnet 7 API.
+The application is composed of two main components: an angular front-end (Angular is the front-end technology I'm most familiar with) and a dotnet 7 API.
 The angular code can be found [here](https://github.com/ChrisClark303/leeds-beer-quest/tree/main/LeedsBeerQuest/LeedsBeerQuest.Web/leeds-beer-quest) and the API code is [here](https://github.com/ChrisClark303/leeds-beer-quest/tree/main/LeedsBeerQuest).

 The API contains 5 projects: